PointNorm: Dual Normalization is All You Need for Point Cloud Analysis

-\begin{itemize} \item We propose a new framework named PointNorm.
-With local mean and global standard deviation, PointNorm eliminates the need for sophisticated local and global feature extractors, thereby significantly enhancing the computational efficiency. \item We introduce a novel module called DualNorm.
-By normalizing sampled points and grouped points to each other, we address the irregularity of point cloud and make learning point cloud features easier for the subsequent MLP layers. \item We design a plug-and-play style Controllable Residual Block (C-Resblock) to effectively trade-off between model performance and model size. \item We demonstrate our method achieves state-of-the-art performances on point cloud classification and segmentation tasks. \end{itemize}
+\begin{itemize}[leftmargin=1em,topsep=0pt,partopsep=0pt] \item We propose a new framework named PointNorm.
+With local mean and global standard deviation, PointNorm eliminates the need for sophisticated local and global feature extractors, thereby significantly enhancing the computational efficiency. \item We introduce a novel, plug-and-play style module called DualNorm.
+By normalizing sampled points and grouped points to each other, the DualNorm module uses an adaptive push-and-pull strategy to optimize the point cloud density, thereby addressing the point cloud irregularity. \item We provide analysis to show that DualNorm can remarkably improve the loss stability and gradient stability with a trivial increase in computational complexity.